- When do I know that I need to change my water filters?

 c) use a membrane treatment filtration system after the softener to remove the salt.

-- I have noticed water on the floor near my Berkey.
+- I have noticed water on the floor near my Berkey water filter.
 What could be causing it to leak?

 Water could be dripping from the spigot.
 If this is the case, make sure that the spigot is installed correctly, with one washer on either side of the chamber body, and properly tightened.
 When installed properly and hand tightened, they form a water-tight seal.
 The washers for the (plastic) Berkey Light spigot need the slanted sides facing each other.